Tiri (footballer): ATK return

 Tiri played 11 matches in his second spell at the Salt Lake Stadium.
-One of those was in the ISL final, a penalty shootout victory over Kerala Blasters FC on 18 December 2016, thus winning him his first league title.
+One of those was in the ISL final, a penalty shootout victory over Kerala Blasters FC on 18 December 2016, thus winning his first league title.

 Marbella

 On 24 January 2017, Tiri returned to Spain's third division, signing with Marbella FC in his native Andalusia.
 In the second of his six appearances, he was sent off in a 2–1 home loss to Lorca FC.

 Jamshedpur

 Tiri returned to the Indian top flight in July 2017, joining expansion team Jamshedpur FC.
-He played every minute as they finished in fifth, one place off the playoffs, and scored in a 3–2 home win against Delhi Dynamos FC on 21 January 2018.
+He played every minute as they finished fifth, one place off the playoffs, and scored in a 3–2 home win against Delhi Dynamos FC on 21 January 2018.

 ATK Mohun Bagan

 On 12 September 2020, Tiri moved to newly merged ATK Mohun Bagan FC.
 He made his official debut on 20 November, in a 1–0 away defeat of Kerala Blasters.

+Tiri missed the vast majority of the 2022–23 campaign, due to injury.